jguegant/tech.blog/content/C++/meta-crush-saga.md

 #### Performance:

 When I achieved a first half-workingish version of **Meta Crush Saga** things ran rather smoothly.
-It actually reached a bit more than **3 FPS** (Frame Per Second) on my old laptop with an i5 clocked at 1.80GHz.
+It actually reached a bit more than **3 FPS** (Frame Per Second) on my old laptop with an i5 clocked at 1.80GHz (frequency do matter in this case).
 As in any project, I quickly found my previously written code unsavoury and started to rewrite the parsing of my game state using **constexpr_string** and standard algorithms.
 Although it made my code much more maintenable it also had a severe impact on the performance ; **0.5 FPS** was the new ceiling.

 <center><img width=35% height=35% src="{filename}/images/performance-rating.png"/></center>